hyriver/pygeohydro/README.rst

 You can install PyGeoHydro using ``pip`` after installing ``libgdal`` on your system (for example, in Ubuntu run ``sudo apt install libgdal-dev``).
-Moreover, PyGeoHydro has an optional dependecy for using persistent caching, ``requests-cache``.
-We highly recommend to install this package as it can significantly speedup send/recieve queries.
+Moreover, PyGeoHydro has an optional dependency for using persistent caching, ``requests-cache``.
+We highly recommend to install this package as it can significantly speedup send/receive queries.
 You don't have to change anything in your code, since PyGeoHydro under-the-hood looks for ``requests-cache`` and if available, it will automatically use persistent caching:

 .. code-block:: console

-    $ pip install pygeohydro[cache]
+    $ pip install pygeohydro

 Alternatively, PyGeoHydro can be installed from the ``conda-forge`` repository using `Conda <https://docs.conda.io/en/latest/>`__: